John-Otago/PhD-Plus/README.md

 ### 5.2 The PhD Thesis/Dissertation
 - [Optional] **How to Write a Better Thesis, 3rd ed.** (D Evans et al., 2014, Springer). || *A nice little book with short chapters (easy to read).
 The thesis structure discussed in this book is suitable for social and behavioural sciences, but not common in the humanities and interpretive social sciences.
 The book also needs an update.*

-- [Optional] **Helping Doctoral Students Write: Pedagogies for Supervision, 2nd ed.** (B Kamler & P Thomson, 2014, Routledge). || *The book is intended for supervisors but students can also benefit from reading it.
+- [Optional] **Helping Doctoral Students Write: Pedagogies for Supervision, 2nd ed.** (B Kamler & P Thomson, 2014, Routledge). || *The book is intended for supervisors but students can also benefit from it.
 It is suitable for those in the arts and humanities.*

 ### 5.3 Journal Articles
 - [Optional] **Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success, 2nd ed.** (WL Belcher, 2019, University of Chicago Press). || *It's a large and heavy book (literally), helpful for beginners who prefer highly structured step-by-step instructions.*